0xigami/memberclinic/_pages/about.md

 ## ✊ full throbble

-members understand the importance of liquidity when it comes to growth, therefore a well designed liquidity mining program has been implemented. the "[member el pee](https://www.coinvise.co/gami)" program rewards 20% of member token supply to uniswap v3 liquidity providers on 0.3% fee.
+members understand the importance of liquidity when it comes to growth, therefore a well designed liquidity mining program has been implemented. the "[member el pee](https://coinvise.co/gami)" program rewards member tokens to early uniswap v3 liquidity providers on 0.3% fee.

 ![](/images/el-pee-rewards.png)